 You can download or print the Assumed Business Name Registration Form from the Oregon Secretary of State’s website.
 Keep in mind that registering an assumed name in Oregon won’t prevent other businesses from using the same name.
 To protect your business name, you can apply for a trademark through the U.S. Patent & Trademark Office (USPTO).

-Related: How to file an Oregon Assumed Business Name Form
+Related: How To File An Oregon Assumed Business Name Form

 Step 4: Research Business License Requirements